Practice Newsletter available here: September 19.docx

 Flu Clinics now available to book from September

-New resources - our 'Accessible Information' page (located in the menu on the right hand side of the screen) has been updated with resources for patients with English as a second language; learning disabilities; those who use BSL and those who are transgender.
+New resources - our 'Accessible Information' page (located in the menu on the right hand side of the screen) has been updated with resources for patients with English as a second language; learning disabilities; those who use BSL and

 Update regarding GDPR - leaflet now available for download